About nothing in particular. We simply need to talk.

-And yes, we cannot test just trans people without properly testing all women, and consequantially everyone for doping, which an amateur sport like ours doesn’t have the resources to do.
+And yes, we cannot test just trans people without properly testing all women – and consequentially everyone – for doping, which an amateur sport like ours doesn’t have the resources to do.

-On the other hand allowing trans people who have not even undergone HRT to compete, as said admin who continued to discuss with me the topic insists upon, may be problematic for some women.
-One of the reasons there are tourneys for women and Open tourneys is because women sometimes prefer to fence against women for various reasons.
-One of them is the fact that they have a better chance (but not a sure one) of facing someone more equal physically.
+On the other hand, allowing trans people who have not even undergone HRT to compete – as the previously mentioned admin insisted whilst continuing to discuss the topic with me – may be problematic for some women.
+One of the reasons there are both tourneys for women and Open tourneys is because women sometimes prefer to fence against women for various reasons.
+One of them is the fact that they stand a better chance (but not a sure one) of facing someone who is more equal physically.

 By the way, the same Renée Richards said years later: